-It seems like season 1 starts just yesterday, and now we’re already at the final gates.
+Just yesterday the first episode debuted, and now we’re waiting for the conclusion.
+At least, that’s how it feels.
 We’re crossing this one together, with hopes held up high!
 Well, it’s been a great journey and let’s hope for a great send-off.
-Considering how enjoyable and entertaining the anime has been, anything less than bloody epic would be a disappointment.
-However, the reason the show is ending is because Hajime Isayama’s finishing his manga.
-In turn, it’ll get a proper anime ending as well.
+Considering how enjoyable and entertaining the anime has been, anything less than “bloody epic” would be a disappointment.
+However, the reason the show is ending is because Hajime Isayama’s finishing the manga.
+In turn, it’ll get a proper ending as well.
 It’s surely comforting to know, especially for the fans who watch the anime and don’t read the manga.
-While some may consider that as a negative, I’m sure there’s common ground when it comes to our expectations of the final season.
+While some may consider that as a negative, I’m sure there’s common ground when it comes to our expectations of Attack on Titan season 4.
 In all fairness, the trailer makes it look great, yet there’s uncertainty amongst fans.
 For good reason, I might add.
-It’s the change in studio and director for Attack on Titan season 4, leading to some worried reactions.

 The obvious takeaway from the trailer is the animation style, which looks quite different, doesn’t it?
 It shouldn’t be surprising, considering that Wit Studio will not be animating the fourth and final season of Attack on Titan.
 Instead, studio MAPPA will be taking over.
 It’s quite the heavy burden to bear, as fans of the series have grown accustomed to Wit Studio’s efforts, making the decision quite polarizing.
 It’s likely that some won’t mind the changes, while others may be thrown off completely.
 Most will likely hold their criticism until the completion of the saga, and we’ll likely hear more than enough about the changes.
 Sadly, this isn’t the worrying one.